 Specialized evidence-based support for employees with heart disease

-Beyond these measures, employers can offer specialized, evidence-based, digital mental health support to employees and their family members who have heart disease.
+Beyond these measures, employers can offer specialized, evidence-based, digital mental health support to employees and their family members whohave heart disease as part of a coordinated mental health and heart disease support strategy.

 Living with Heart Disease: A Guide for How to Thrive is an evidence-based program in the Calm Health app that helps to support users with depression and anxiety, unwind from stress, and feel empowered to navigate the challenges of life with heart disease.